codacy/docs/docs/repositories-configure/configuring-code-patterns.md

     ![Toggling tools](images/code-patterns-toggle-tools.png)

 1. Select a tool to enable or disable its code patterns.
 To make it easier to find relevant patterns, use the filters above the pattern list.
-You can filter by [issue category](../faq/code-analysis/which-metrics-does-codacy-calculate.md#issues), status, or severity level.
+You can filter by [issue category](../faq/code-analysis/which-metrics-does-codacy-calculate.md#issues), status, severity level, or display only recommended code patterns.

     To see an explanation of the issues that a pattern detects and how to fix them, click the respective dropdown arrow.